-A case manager from your child's school will be assigned.
+A case manager from your child's school will be assigned to ensure their success.
 This is usually a special education teacher or specialist that is named as the person responsible for ensuring that your child’s IEP is implemented correctly.

 The IEP should ensure your child has access to a free appropriate education and should consider your child’s strengths, parent concerns, assessment results and areas of need related to academic and developmental areas.
-The individualized education program is a written, legal document that must include:
+The individualized education program is a written, legal document that must include the following:

 The IEP meeting should be scheduled at a mutually agreed upon time and place.
 Keep in mind that school districts are famous for scheduling meetings at 7:45 am.
-This is usually 20 minutes before school starts and everyone is clock watching.
+This is usually 20 minutes before school starts and often, everyone is watching the clock.
 When scheduling the initial IEP meeting, ask the case manager for at least one hour of uninterrupted time in a private place.
-The last thing you want is for participants to be leaving in the middle of the process and for you to feel rushed
+The last thing you want is for participants to be leaving in the middle of the process and for you to feel rushed.

 IDEA mandates that a child be placed in the least restrictive environment.
 A child can only be placed in a separate school or class if the severity of the disability is such that appropriate educational services cannot be provided in a general education classroom, even with modifications.
 In most cases, school districts can provide services.
 The schedule of services should be outlined in the individualized education plan and state when they are to begin, the frequency, duration and location.
 The IEP team determines what percentage of the day your child will spend in a specialized program.
 Each state has their own names for their special programs, but they usually break down into the following three categories.